react-navigation/react-navigation.github.io/versioned_docs/version-7.x/testing.md

 We recommend using [React Native Testing Library](https://callstack.github.io/react-native-testing-library/) along with [`jest-native`](https://github.com/testing-library/jest-native) to write your tests.

+We will go through some real-world case test code examples.
+Each code example consist of navigator and test code file.

+### Example 1

+Navigate to another screen by button press.

 <Tabs groupId="example" queryString="example">
 <TabItem value="static" label="Static" default>